Humans will eventually make a human-level intelligence that pursues goals.

 Now if you’re anything like me, when someone is trying to convince you of something, your eyebrows are a little higher than usual, and your skepticism dial is all the way up at a 10.
 Good.
 You shouldn’t believe everything you hear.
 One thing though: typically, (and I’m guilty of this too) we require different amounts of evidence for different claims, depending on how much we like them.1 If we want to believe, the evidence need only permit that belief and we happily will; if we don’t want to, the evidence must prove it beyond a shadow of a doubt.

 I bring this up because when I started reading about AI safety, I was great at finding reasons to dismiss it.
 I had already decided that AI couldn’t be a big danger because that just sounded bizarre, and then I searched for ways to justify my unconcern, quite certain that I would find one soon enough.
 It’s a lucky thing I kept reading.
 I can hardly blame you if you put up those same mental defenses that I did.
-To relieve of you of some of the burden of finding things to object to, there’s going to be a section at the end of the article where I’ll list a lot of objections people have made to this argument, and you can read my responses should you so desire.
+There’s going to be a section at the end of the article where I’ll list a lot of objections people have made to this argument, and you can read my responses should you so desire.
+If you have one that isn’t there, you can contact me.

 Okay, Let’s Do This